PhuMan1872002/DemoWebForVNR/README.md

 # DemoWebForVNR

 ## Project Overview
 DemoWebForVNR is a web-based project designed to demonstrate the functionality of an online course platform.
-It includes user management, course browsing, and enrollment features, along with a basic administrative panel for managing course content.

 ## Features
 - User registration and authentication
 - Course browsing and enrollment